Heart Transplant Frequently Asked Questions

 Learn more about the heart allocation system by visiting UNOS.

 Can I be on more than one waiting list?

-Yes, this is called a multiple listing and is permitted by the United Network for Organ Sharing (UNOS).
+Yes, this is called a multiple listing and is permitted by the UNOS.
 You may increase your chances of getting a heart sooner if you are listed at another heart transplant center in another location.
 To do so, you will need to be evaluated, accepted by that center and provide verification that your insurance company will pay for another evaluation at another center.

 What if I want to have my transplant at another center?

 Changes can occur, be it your insurance changes, you need to move or you want to receive your transplant elsewhere.
 Your "time on the list" can be transferred to another center.
 Your transplant coordinator can explain the process if this becomes necessary.